1,000,000 free RPC requestsJust a wallet, via x402.

 What does a validator actually run?

 That’s between the requester and the validator.
 Common patterns include a fixed test suite for the named tag, a held-out evaluation dataset, or a structured red-team prompt set.
-The metadata URI can attach the test definition so the score is reproducible.
+The request URI can attach the test definition so the score is reproducible.

 Can a validator be replaced after a request opens?